Kay is a college student and small business owner who doubles as a freelance writer. They particularly enjoy writing about video games.

-However, there's at least one group of people who have earned their bad reputation from having the wrong kinds of people become active in the scene instead of bringing it upon themselves.
+However, there's at least one group of people who have earned their bad reputation from having the wrong kinds of people become active in their scene instead of bringing it upon themselves.
 These people are who you would call "skinheads."

-Now before you jump to conclusions, hold on just for a moment.
+Now, before you jump to conclusions, hold on just for a moment.
 It might sound crazy for someone to justify these people, but what do you really know about skinheads?
 When most people think of skinheads, the first thing that comes to mind is often a racist Neo-Nazi white male with unsightly tattoos all over their body and a generally threatening demeanor.

 They might even think of someone like this being affiliated with the KKK.
 How about a redneck?
-Sometimes, that's the case.
+Sometimes that's the case.
 Except all of this couldn't be farther from the truth.
-There are two sides to be evaluated here, with two very different types of people, so lets start with the history of this group.
+There are two sides to be evaluated here, with two very different types of people, so let's start with the history of this group.

-What is a Skinhead?
+What Is a Skinhead?

-It all began in the United Kingdom -- back in the late 1950s and early 1960s when people had more disposable income to spend however they pleased.
-A lot of the young people spent their money on high end fashion trends that were brought about by U.S. R&B groups, British rock bands, and even movie stars.
+It all began in the United Kingdom back in the late 1950s and early 1960s when people had more disposable income to spend however they pleased.
+Many young people spent their money on high-end fashion trends popularized by U.S. R&B groups, British rock bands, and even movie stars.

 Of course, not everybody during the time could afford to keep up with such trends, and this caused two very specific groups to exist within the mod subculture.
-The peacock mods (also known as the smooth mods) always had the latest fashions and were known as being the least violent of mods, while the hard mods were more working class.
+The peacock mods (also known as the smooth mods) always had the latest fashions and were known to be the least violent of mods, while the hard mods were more working class.